bruceoberg/dotfiles/README.md

-# Dotfiles
+# Bruce Oberg's Dotfiles

-My OSX / Ubuntu dotfiles.
+OSX / Ubuntu dotfiles for Bruce Oberg.

+Forked from [Ben Alman's project](https://github.com/cowboy/dotfiles), trimmed down for my use.
+Specifically:

+- Micro instead of vim as the default editor.
+- Many packages disabled (by moving to the `/disabled` folder):
+  - Ruby
+  - Node
+  - Tmux
+  - Powerline
+- Different set of fonts.

 ## About this project